 The interconnection between PG&E's East Grand Substation in South San Francisco and the PCEP's TPSS 1 is complete and awaiting completion and testing of TPSS-1.
 Energization of TPSS-1 will occur following the completion of the northern section of the Single-Phase Study and subsequent execution of the TLOA between the JPB and PG&E for TPSS-1.
-Work on the Single-Phase Study is essentially complete and the JPB and its contractor are assembling all of the required documents for final submittal to PG&E.
+The combined Single-Phase Study is complete and undergoing final review by PG&E.